JoeSmoePoe/REVISED/README.md

      ```

 3. **Configure Screen Regions:**
-   - Run `regions.py` by double-clicking on it.
+   - Run `py regions.py`.
 This script allows you to select specific regions on your screen where quests and reroll buttons are located.
    - Follow the on-screen instructions to select regions for Quests 1, 2, 3, and their respective reroll buttons.
    - Save the regions when prompted.
 This will generate a `regions.json` file that `reroll.py` will use.